Candida, Millionairess

-Candida, Millionairess (Cándida millonaria) is a 1941 Argentine musical comedy film directed by Luis Bayón Herrera, who adapted the Pedro E. Pico play.
+Candida, Millionairess (Cándida millonaria) is a 1941 Argentine musical comedy film of the Golden Age of Argentine cinema, directed by Luis Bayón Herrera and written by Pedro E. Pico.

 Plot

 A millionaire businessman falls in love with his Galician maid, and decides to marry her despite her daughter's opposition.
 She mistreats her and even makes her look like a thief, until the real motives are discovered.